Time to Install Bathroom Rails/ Grab Bars?

 Live in Place is a venerated provider of aging-in-place solutions.
 Their team offers myriad practical and affordable products and services to help you maintain your autonomy.
 To select the appropriate item, they will gauge you or your loved one’s current physical condition and abilities, therapeutic needs, and any disease progression.

 In addition to offering the highest quality materials, the Live in Place staff is highly knowledgeable as to the proper use of body mechanics for optimal bathroom safety.
-By properly installing durable medical equipment, you can protect you or your loved one’s safety and help prevent the pain, discomfort, and weakness that comes from an accidental fall.
+By properly installing durable medical equipment, including bathroom handrail installations, you can protect you or your loved one’s safety and help prevent the pain, discomfort, and weakness that comes from an accidental fall.
 For more information, call Live in Place at (703) 433-0380 or use click on “Make Home Safe” button.

 Start your journey today to Age in Place by choosing to Make Home Safe.